FIRST-rubik/first-rubik.github.io/docs/photonvision/index.md

 # Updating PhotonVision

-Download [this jar](https://github.com/PhotonVision/photonvision/actions/runs/16791541485/artifacts/3706020580) and upload it using the `Offline Update` feature in PhotonVision settings.
+Go to the [most recent dev release](https://github.com/PhotonVision/photonvision/releases/tag/Dev) and download the jar ending in linuxarm64.
+Upload it using the `Offline Update` feature in PhotonVision settings.

 # Additional Resources